jessemillar/wishlists/README.md

 # Wishlists

-> Categories and items in categories are all prioritized with most-desired items/categories near the top.
+> Items in categories are prioritized with the most-desired stuff near the top.
 Don't worry too much about it though.
 If it's anywhere on the list, I'm gonna love it.

 ## Guitar